 Subscriptions can also help you increase repeat business, as long as you regularly deliver a good experience.
 You can take time to build relationships with customers, personalising your offerings based on purchase history or feedback, and upselling or cross-selling new products or services.
 A subscription increases the customer lifetime value with long-term sales instead of the unpredictability of one-off purchases.

 How to add a subscription model to your business:

 1. Determine if a subscription model is the best fit

 You should sell products or services that fit into one of three broad types.
-If your business sells bridesmaid dresses, for example, a subscription service probably doesn’t make sense since it’s not something most people would collect or need to be replenished.
+If your business sells wedding dresses, for example, a subscription service doesn’t make sense since it’s not something most people would collect or need to be replenished.
 But if you offer puzzles, you might grow a customer base that is looking for a new monthly challenge.

 2. Create your membership model

 Start with how much you’ll charge.
 To price your subscription, consider the cost of the items you’re selling as well as the cost of your shipping materials, advertising and marketing expenses, and business costs, such as rent, payroll, and fulfillment.
 A good rule of thumb is to make sure you have at least a 45% profit margin to sustain your business.

 Pricing is an important part of your subscription strategy, and a one-size-fits-all approach could turn off some people, while leaving money on the table from your most engaged customers.
 One of the best ways to price your offerings is with a tiered model.